 - For detailed information and resources about health and safety, including the topics below and more, see the McCulloch Center's Study Abroad Moodle site (opening Fall 2016).

 Every student applying for a program of study, research, internship, or other activity abroad will be required to sign a travel waiver as part of the application.
 You must submit the completed form before we can consider your application.
 The purpose of the waiver is to verify to the College that you are aware of and understand the potential risks of study or other travel abroad, and that you acknowledge all responsibility for decisions about where and when to travel.
 Of course, you should consult with your parents/guardians about your plans before you sign the form.
 If you apply for more than one type of activity (for example, a semester of study abroad, and a summer internship), you will need to submit a signed waiver to the appropriate office for each activity.
+Applications for study abroad and for Lynk UAF include links to the waiver, but you may also access it directly on the Five College Risk Management website, along with more information and resources for student travel.

 You are responsible for researching health and safety conditions, required vaccinations, and other preventive measures for travelers abroad.
 The following websites include country- and region-specific information about health and safety.
 We encourage you to read local newspapers and other media sources as well.
 For additional resources, see the McCulloch Center's Study Abroad Moodle site (opening Fall 2016).